-SOWK 104 - PRACTICUM - YEAR 1 (6 CREDITS)
+SOWK 104: PRACTICUM - YEAR 1 (6 CREDITS)

 This course introduces students to the practice of social work and social welfare through a placement in a social work setting.
 Students must determine the knowledge and skills learned in their first year courses and demonstrate/apply them in their practice setting.
-Pre-requisites: SOWK 100 and SOWK 101

-YEAR 2 INDE 201 - INDIGENOUS EPISTEMOLOGY [YEAR-LONG COURSE] (NON-CREDIT)
+INDE 201: INDIGENOUS EPISTEMOLOGY [YEAR-LONG COURSE] (NON-CREDIT)